Dune-CurvedGrid -- A Dune module for surface parametrization: Numerical examples

 In order to verify the implementation and to test different geometric representations, we have first analyzed the difference between the discrete surface and the continuous surface.
 This numerical verification considers the difference between the smooth surface quantities, the closest-point projection $\X$, the surface normal $n$, and the mean curvature $H$, in the $L^\infty(\Gamma_h)$ norm.
 In \cite{De2009,HaLaLa2019}, upon many others, the following estimates are shown: \begin{prop} For $h$ small enough, we have the estimates

 for $e\in\mathcal{G}_h^k$, with $C$ a generic constant independent of the mesh parameter $h$. \end{prop}

-The corresponding orders are shown for three smooth geometries, the unit sphere, an ellipsoid with major axis $(1, 1.25, 0.75)$, and torus with the two radii $(2, 1)$.
+We show for three smooth geometries, the unit sphere, an ellipsoid with major axis $(1, 1.25, 0.75)$, and torus with the two radii $(2, 1)$, the convergence in the $L^2$-norm on the discrete surface that follows from the assertion in the $L^\infty$-norm.
 Therefore, we have first created a reference grid, then interpolated the surface parametrization into the element geometries with order $k$ and finally, evaluated the three quantities by iterating over the reference surface.
 The error norms are shown in \autoref{fig:convergence}.
+Note, the $L^\infty$-norm is only approximated by computing the maximum in all quadrature points of the elements that are also used for computing th $L^2$-norms.